FraKappa/FraKappa/README.md

 Hello, world!
 I'm Kappa, welcome to my GitHub profile.
 - Staff at [PythonDiscord](https://www.pythondiscord.com/).
-- Some experience with Python, I usually make random projects.
+- Some experience with Python.
 - Learning Rust.
 - I would like to create a chess engine and my own programming language.